cbeams/spring-framework-2.5.x/readme.txt

 You'll never need to write another finally block to use JDBC again.
 The JDBC-oriented exceptions comply to Spring's generic DAO exception hierarchy.

-* Integration with Hibernate, JDO, Apache OJB, and iBATIS SQL Maps: in terms of resource holders, DAO implementation support, and transaction strategies.
-First-class Hibernate support with lots of IoC convenience features, addressing many typical Hibernate integration issues.
+* Integration with Hibernate, JDO, TopLink, Apache OJB, and iBATIS SQL Maps: in terms of resource holders, DAO implementation support, and transaction strategies.
+First-class Hibernate and JDO support with many IoC convenience features, addressing many typical Hibernate/JDO integration issues.
 All of these comply to Spring's generic transaction and DAO exception hierarchies.

 * AOP functionality, fully integrated into Spring configuration management.
 You can AOP-enable any object managed by Spring, adding aspects such as declarative transaction management.
 With Spring, you can have